CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 This effort resulted in creating a [template](https://security.metacpan.org/docs/guides/security-policy-for-authors.html#examples), providing [guidelines](https://security.metacpan.org/docs/guides/security-policy-for-authors.html) and, last but not least, communicating about the initiative in various channels.

+We owe this successful initiative in particular to [RRWO](https://metacpan.org/author/RRWO).

 ## Study on Random Number generation for Security
 Generating random numbers can help in a wide variety of tasks.